 PT's Villa Loyola Caturra ($18.50)

-Too much acidity in espresso can be intimidating, but the orange flavors in this Colombian single origin (roasted specifically to work well as espresso) complements the cocoa flavors beautifully, leading to a shot that’s more complex and aromatic than it is intensely tart.
+Too much acidity in espresso can be intimidating, but the sweet orange flavors in this Colombian single origin (roasted specifically to work well as espresso) complements the cocoa flavors beautifully with a taste of sugar, leading to a shot that’s more complex and aromatic than it is intensely tart.

-Many coffees feature citrus zest aromas as a complement to a chocolate-forward cup, but this one charges out of the gate with juicy orange flavors, before settling down a little with notes of chocolate-covered raisins (not to mention some unique herbal notes).
+Many coffees feature ingredients that create a citrus zest aroma as a complement to a chocolate-forward cup, but this one charges out of the gate with juicy orange flavors, before settling down a little with notes of chocolate-covered raisins (not to mention some unique herbal notes).

 You have to look for the citrus notes in this one, but it’s a great example of how even lower (for specialty coffee anyways) elevation Brazils, known for their chocolate and nutty flavors, still have at least a tiny bit of citrus flavor underneath.